Does Kühl Make the Best Stretchy Pants for Men?

 These are the first pair of stretchy pants I’ve ever owned.
 Admittedly, I’ve always been a little envious that the ladies seem to get all the fun when it comes to stretchy pants.
 But I also haven’t really been on the lookout for stretchy pants for men.

-What Do I Look For In a Good Pair of Stretchy Pants for Men?
+What Makes Good Stretchy Pants for Men?

 Let’s be honest guys, most of us don’t think about how our butts look in our pants.
 And if I’m being overly general with that comment, I hope you’re not too offended.
-But for me, it’s just not something I’m thinking about when I put on a new pair of pants.
+But for me, it’s not something I’m thinking about when I wear a new pair of pants.
 What I am thinking about can largely be boiled down into two categories: comfort and functionality.

 Number 1: Are these pants comfortable and could I see myself wearing them all day long?